Ibrahim of the Ottoman Empire: Consorts

-Ibrahim I had seven or eight Haseki Sultans (seven according to Evliya Çelebi, eight according to Ahmed Refik, the archival research confirming Evliya's information), the last of whom was also his legal wife, plus a number of known and unknown minor concubines:
+Ibrahim I had seven or eight Haseki sultan (seven according to Evliya Çelebi, eight according to Ahmed Refik, the archival research confirming Evliya's information), the last of whom was also his legal wife, plus a number of known and unknown minor concubines:

-Hasekis
+Haseki sultan

-All of Ibrahim's Hasekis received 1,000 aspers a day except for Saliha Dilaşub Sultan who received 1,300 aspers a day.
-Ibrahim gifted the incomes of Bolu, Hamid, Nicopolis Sanjaks, and Syria Eyalet to Saliha Dilaşub, Mahienver, Saçbağlı, and Şivekar Sultans respectively.
+All of Ibrahim's Haseki sultan received 1,000 aspers a day except for Saliha Dilaşub Sultan who received 1,300 aspers a day.
+Ibrahim gifted the incomes of Bolu, Hamid, Nicopolis Sanjaks, and Syria Eyalet to Saliha Dilaşub, Mahienver, Saçbağlı, and Şivekar, respectively.
 He also lavished the treasury of Egypt upon Saçbağlı Sultan and Hümaşah Sultan, and presented the Ibrahim Pasha Palace to Hümaşah.
 His known consorts were: